 Password synchronization, outlined in Figure 5, is another approach to hybrid identity.
 This approach allows an agency to maintain one account for each user that can be used to access either cloud-based or on-premises resources.
 Having only one password to access agency resources is more user-friendly and can reduce help desk calls for forgotten passwords.
-All user activity, regardless of their location within the network, is attributed to the same account and authentication happens at the closest point to the user.
+All user activity, regardless of its location within the network, is attributed to the same account and authentication happens at the closest point to the user.
 When syncing passwords, the use of hashing mechanisms and encryption is paramount to preserving the confidentiality and integrity of account credentials.
-Users with an active cloud session are not interrupted after updating their password but must authenticate with the new password the next time authentication is required.
+Users with active cloud sessions are not interrupted after updating their password, but they must authenticate with the new passwords the next time authentication is required.